Graded Hecke algebras and equivariant constructible sheaves on the nilpotent cone: Introduction

 Graded Hecke algebras $\mh H$ with several parameters (now typically called $k$) do admit a geometric interpretation \cite{Lus-Cusp1,Lus-Cusp2}.
 (Not all combinations of parameters occur though, there are conditions on the ratios between the different $k$-parameters.)
 For this reason graded Hecke algebras, instead of affine Hecke algebras, play the main role in this paper.

 Such algebras, and minor generalizations called twisted graded Hecke algebras, appear in several independent ways.
-Consider a connected reductive group $\mc G$ defined over a non-archimedaen local field $F$.
+Consider a connected reductive group $\mc G$ defined over a non-archimedean local field $F$.
 Let $\Rep (\mc G (F))^{\mf s}$ be any Bernstein block in the category of (complex, smooth) $\mc G (F)$-representations.
-Locally on the space of characters of the Bernstein centre of $\mc G (F)$, $\Rep (\mc G (F))^{\mf s}$ is equivalent with the module category of some twisted graded Hecke algebra \cite[\S 7]{SolEnd}.
+Locally on the space of characters of the Bernstein centre of $\mc G (F)$, $\Rep (\mc G (F))^{\mf s}$ is always equivalent with the module category of some twisted graded Hecke algebra \cite[\S 7]{SolEnd}.
+This is derived from an equivalence of $\Rep (\mc G (F))^{\mf s}$ with the module category of an algebra which is almost an affine Hecke algebra, established in full generality in \cite{SolEnd}.

 The same kind of algebras arise from enhanced Langlands parameters for $\mc G (F)$ \cite{AMS2}.
 That construction involves complex geometry and the cuspidal support map for enhanced L-parameters from \cite{AMS1}.
-It matches specific sets of enhanced L-parameters for $\mc G (F)$ with specific sets of irreducible representations of twisted graded Hecke algebras.\\
+It matches specific sets of enhanced L-parameters for $\mc G (F)$ with specific sets of irreducible representations of twisted graded Hecke algebras, see \cite{AMS2,AMS3}.

 Like affine Hecke algebras, graded Hecke algebras are related to equivariant sheaves on varieties associated to complex reductive groups.
 However, here the sheaves must be constructible and one uses equivariant cohomology instead of equivariant K-theory.
-Just equivariant sheaves do not suffice to capture all the structure of graded Hecke algebras, one rather needs differential complexes of those.
+Just equivariant sheaves do not suffice to capture the entire structure of graded Hecke algebras, one rather needs differential complexes of those.
 Thus we arrive at the (bounded) equivariant derived categories of constructible sheaves from \cite{BeLu}.
-Via intersection cohomology, such objects have many applications in representation theory, see for instance \cite{Lus-IC}.\\
+Via intersection cohomology, such objects have many applications in representation theory, see for instance \cite{Lus-IC,Ach}.\\